vidyar/sample_python_redis/README.md

 Python with Redis Sample
 =================
-This sample is built for Shippable, a docker based continuous integration and deployment platform.
+test pr This sample is built for Shippable, a docker based continuous integration and deployment platform.